-TencentDB for MySQL now allows you to create one or more read-only instances, which are suitable for read/write separation and one-master-multiple-slave application scenarios and capable of greatly enhancing the read load capacity of your database.
+TencentDB for MySQL allows you to create one or more read-only instances, which are suitable for read/write separation and one-source-multiple-replica application scenarios and capable of greatly enhancing the read load capacity of your database.

-- RO group: it consists of one or more load balancing-enabled read-only instances.
-If there are multiple read-only instances in one RO group, read request volume can be evenly distributed among the instances.
-RO groups provide IPs and ports for access to databases.
+- Read-Only group: it consists of one or more load balancing-enabled read-only instances.
+If there are multiple read-only instances in one read-only group, read request volume can be evenly distributed among the instances. read-only groups provide IPs and ports for access to databases.

-- Read-only instance: a single-node (with no slave) instance that supports read requests.
-A read-only instance cannot exist independently; instead, it must be in an RO group.
+- Read-Only instance: a single-node (with no replica) instance that supports read requests.
+It cannot exist independently; it must be in a read-only group.

-The MySQL master/slave binlog sync feature is adopted for read-only instances, which can sync the changes in the master instance (source database) to all read-only instances.
-Given the single-node architecture (without a slave) of read-only instances, repeated attempts to restore a failing read-only instance will be made.
-Therefore, you are recommended to choose an RO group over a read-only for higher availability.
+The MySQL source-replica binlog sync feature is adopted for read-only instances, which can sync the changes in the source instance (source database) to all read-only instances.
+Given the single-node architecture (without a replica) of read-only instances, repeated attempts to restore a failing read-only instance will be made.
+Therefore, we recommend you choose an RO group over a read-only instance for higher availability.

-Read-only instances can be purchased only for source instances of high-availability edition on MySQL 5.6 or above with the InnoDB engine at a specification of 1 GB memory and 50 GB disk capacity or above.
-If your source instance is below this specification, please upgrade it first.
+- Read-only instances can be purchased only for two-node or three-node source instances on MySQL 5.6 or above with the InnoDB engine at a specification of 1 GB memory and 50 GB disk capacity or above.
+If your source instance is below this specification, upgrade it first.

-- The minimum specification of a read-only instance is 1 GB memory and 50 GB disk capacity and must be at least 1.1 times the storage capacity used by the master instance.
+- The minimum specification of a read-only instance is 1 GB memory and 50 GB disk capacity and must be greater than or equal to the purchased storage size of the source instance.

-- A master instance can create up to 5 read-only instances.
+- A source instance can create up to 5 read-only instances.

 - Backup and rollback features are not supported.

-- Data cannot be migrated to a read-only instance.
+- Data cannot be migrated to read-only instances.

-- Database creation and dropping are not supported and neither is phpMyAdmin (PMA).
+- Database creation/deletion is not supported and neither is phpMyAdmin (PMA).

-- There is no need to maintain account and database for read-only instances, which will be synced with those of the master instance.
+- There is no need to maintain accounts or databases for read-only instances, which are synchronized with those of the source instance.

 - If the MySQL version is 5.6 but GTID is not enabled, you need to enable GTID in the console first before creating a read-only instance.

 The operation takes a long time, and the instance will be disconnected for several seconds.
-You are recommended to do so during off-hours and add a reconnection mechanism in the programs that access the database.
+You are recommended to do so during off-peak hours and add a reconnection mechanism in the programs that access the database.

 - Read-only instances only support the InnoDB engine.

-- Data inconsistency between multiple read-only instances may occur due to the delays in data sync between the read-only instances and the source instance.
+- Data inconsistency between multiple read-only instances may occur due to the delay in data sync between the read-only instances and the source instance.
 You can check the delay in the console.

-- The specification of a read-only instance can be different from that of the master instance, which makes it easier for you to upgrade the instance according to the load.
-You are recommended to keep the same specifications of read-only instances in one RO group.
+- The specification of a read-only replica can be different from that of the source instance, which makes it easier for you to upgrade the read-only replica according to the load.
+We recommend you keep the same specifications of read-only instances in one RO group.

 - After the purchase is completed, you will be redirected to the instance list.
-After the status of the instance changes to "Running", the instance can be used normally.
+After the status of the read-only replica is displayed as Running, it can be used normally.